'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Neglect of the principle through which we understand other things – either due to our will turning away from the consideration of this principle, or through being culpably distracted by what one loves more than attending to this principle.
 Either of these are actual sins.

-Or they are impaired, as the first point suggests.
+(Or they are mentally impaired, as the first point suggests.)

 These cherished a priori ideas are often related to matters of faith, but are wrongly understood.

-As a result of this, that which is more certain (e.g., what the Church traditionally teaches about religious liberty, that this teaching is true, and that it is contradicted by Vatican II) is sacrificed on the altar of what is less certain, but more cherished (e.g., the private opinion that it is not possible for the Vatican II revolution to have entailed a contradiction, or that it is not possible for there to have been a vacancy of the Holy See since that time).
+As a result of this, that which is more certain (e.g., what the Church traditionally teaches about religious liberty, that this teaching is true, and that it is contradicted by Vatican II) is sacrificed on the altar of what is less certain, but more cherished (e.g., the legitimacy of the post-conciliar claimants, the truth of the changed religion of Vatican II, the private opinion that it is not possible for the Vatican II revolution to have entailed a contradiction, or that it is not possible for there to have been a vacancy of the Holy See since that time).

 There is an endemic failure in our circles to distinguish between a priori ideas which are true and legitimate, and those which are the private judgments, opinions and interpretations of those holding them.